 In large part, you should structure your trip based on your interests and itinerary throughout the rest of your time in Japan, apart from Tokyo (no duh).
 While I very much appreciated seeing and experiencing temples, I knew we were going to some beautiful ones in Kyoto and so, chose to skip the ones in Tokyo (and to be honest, the four or so temples we saw certainly met my temple quota for the year).
 I had planned to go hiking around the mountains of Hakone and Kyoto, so while I’m definitely an outdoorsy kinda lady, we stuck to a more urban itinerary while we were in Tokyo.

 Since there really is so much to see and experience, narrow down your must-see activities to one or two a day.
-I had planned on doing so, so, SO much more while we were in Tokyo, but oftentimes, completely lost track of time exploring different neighborhoods so that we probably didn’t get to half of the stuff I had planned.
+I had planned on doing so, so, SO much more while we were in Tokyo, but oftentimes, completely lost track of time exploring different neighborhoods, so we probably didn’t get to half of the stuff I had planned.
 And that’s okay!
 Even though one of my favorite parts about traveling is researching all the sights and carefully planning out a jam-packed itinerary, I’m constantly learning that allowing yourself some flexibility and spontaneity is 100% necessary to really get the most of your time in foreign place.

 With that being said, here are my recommendations of...